List of Kinnikuman characters: Buffaloman

+Stereo-Cassette King

-SteCasse King is a walkman-themed Choujin and the weakest of Buffaloman's henchmen.
+Stereo-Cassette King is a walkman-themed Choujin and the weakest of Buffaloman's henchmen.
 He was the first Devil Choujin to face Kinnikuman.
 He has the ability to load various cassette tapes into his body to emulate the signature moves of various Choujins such as Warsman and Ramenman.
 He was defeated when he mistakenly inserts a cassette of Kinnikuman from 3 years prior, when Kinnikuman was still less competent.
 He returns in the Perfect Origin arc to face the Perfect Large Number Turboman in Warsman's place.
 He demonstrates several new tapes such as those based on Neptuneman and Kinnikuman Zebra, but he ultimately loses to Turboman and is destroyed.
 He is voiced by Issei Futamata.

 Black Hole

 Black Hole is a black-colored Choujin who has a giant hole where his face is supposed to be.
 He has the ability to travel through shadows, and the hole on his head leads to an alternate dimension, and he is able to suck his opponents through his hole into this dimension.
 However, his body is linked to this dimension, and any wounds he sustain would reflect to cracks within the dimension.
 He was the second Devil Choujin Kinnikuman faces and defeats.
 He returned in the Dream Choujin Tag arc, where he teams up with his cousin, Justice Choujin Pentagon, to form the 4D Killer Combo.
 They are defeated in the first round by the Muscle Brothers.
 He returns in the Perfect Origin arc to fight Perfect Large Number Dalmatiman, being the only Devil Choujin to decisively defeat his opponent in the first round of matches.
 He would also defeat another Perfect Large Number, Jak Chi, with the help of his cousin Pentagon, before collapsing from his injuries and acting as a means of transportation for the rest of the arc.
 He is voiced by Daisuke Gori.